-This nationally recognised qualification will help students develop their skills, team play and knowledge of Football to the highest level.
-Students will also get base level qualifications to work within the industry such as Senior First Aid and Beginning Coaching.
+This nationally recognised qualification will help students develop their skills, team play, and football knowledge to the highest level.
+Students will also gain practical skills in coaching, knowledge of coaching practices, response to emergencies, and base-level qualifications to work within the industry, such as Senior First Aid and beginning coaching.
+This qualification is nationally recognized and helps students develop their skills, teamwork abilities and knowledge of football to the highest level.
+The students will gain practical coaching skills, knowledge of coaching practices, and knowledge of how to respond to emergencies.